nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

 ## Host Based Routing

-**New business opportunity**: The boss got a business loan to open the Cafe as a Bar in the evening for `beer and wine tasting! ` So you need to add Beer and Wine applications, and expose these using the NGINX Ingress Controller.
+**New business opportunity!!** The boss got a business loan to open the Cafe as a Bar in the evenings for `beer and wine tasting! ` So you need to add Beer and Wine applications, and expose these using the NGINX Ingress Controller.

 **Hurry up - it's almost Happy Hour!**